SCOPE OF THIS CHAPTER

 The World Health Organisation (WHO) defines female genital mutilation as "all procedures (not operations) which involve partial or total removal of the external female genitalia or injury to the female genital organs whether for cultural or other non-therapeutic reasons".

-See Appendix 2: Types of FGM and the FGM Procedure (Document Library).
+See Appendix 2: Types of FGM and the FGM Procedure (Documents Library, Other Useful Information).

 FGM can be carried out at any age and is performed for a variety of complex reasons with a range of explanations and motives given by individuals and families who support the practice.
 The practice is not required by any religion.
 FGM is a traditional practice often seen as a beneficial by a family who believes that it is in the female child's or woman's best interests.
 This limits a female child's incentive to come forward to raise concerns or talk openly about FGM.

 FGM is medically unnecessary, is extremely painful, terrifying and has life threatening physical and serious psychological health consequences both at the time the procedure is carried out and later in life.
-See Appendix 3: Consequences of FGM (Document Library).
+See Appendix 3: Consequences of FGM (Documents Library, Other Useful Information).

 2. Identifying Female Children and Women at Risk